Gelation in cluster coagulation processes: Introduction

 \subsection{Overview on our contribution}

-In this paper we provide sufficient criteria for gelation in the cluster coagulation model.
-The main results of this paper consist in the following: \begin{enumerate} \item In Theorem~\ref{thm:simp-gel}, we provide sufficient criteria for gelation in the general setting of the cluster coagulation model; thus providing criteria that may incorporate many features of a cluster, not only the mass. \item As a consequence, in Corollary~\ref{cor:classical-gelation} we provide improved criteria for gelation in the classical Marcus--Lushnikov process, showing as a particular case, that reasonable `homogenous' coagulation processes with exponent $\gamma > 1$ yield gelation; a generally accepted scientific principle, that, as far as we are aware, has not been proven rigorously (see, e.g. \cite{aldous99, eibeck-wagner-01, wagner-explosive-phenomena}).
-We also show, that, if for $\epsilon > 0$, $\bar{K}(x,y) \geq (x \wedge y) (\log{(x \wedge y)})^{3 +\epsilon}$, gelation occurs. \item In Theorem~\ref{gel_uppb} we provide upper and lower bounds for the `strong gelation time', i.e., the time of emergence of a particle of order $N$, in regimes where the coagulation process may be compared to an inhomogeneous random graph process.
-In particular, this provides a general sufficient condition for `strong gelation' to take place. \end{enumerate}
+In this paper we make a contribution to the aforementioned gap in the literature by providing a general sufficient criterion for gelation in the cluster coagulation model. \begin{enumerate} \item In Theorem~\ref{thm:simp-gel}, we provide sufficient criteria for gelation in the general setting of the cluster coagulation model.
+These criteria may be of interest in applied settings, where the kernels may take into account many features of a cluster, not only the mass. \item As a consequence, in Corollary~\ref{cor:classical-gelation} we provide improved criteria for gelation in the classical Marcus--Lushnikov process.
+We show, as a particular case, that reasonable `homogenous' coagulation processes with exponent $\gamma > 1$ yield gelation, thus, providing, as far as we now, the first rigorous proof of the aforementioned generally accepted scientific principle.
+We also show, that, if for $\epsilon > 0$, $\bar{K}(x,y) \geq (x \wedge y) (\log{(x \wedge y)})^{3 +\epsilon}$, gelation occurs - a condition that depends only on the size of the minimum of merging clusters. \end{enumerate}

-In order to prove the gelation statements, we apply techniques introduced by Jeon~\cite{jeon98} (see also~\cite{rezakhanlou2013}), exploiting the Markovian dynamics, and the generator of the process to find suitable bounds on the expected value of the random time where a positive fraction of the mass of the system is made up of `large' particles.
-In the general spatial setting, our main technical assumptions in Assumption~\ref{ass:gelation} allow for one to apply pigeonhole type arguments to ensure that `large' particles, and hence gelation, can arise.
-When the state space also incorporates, for example, the position of the particles, this criteria guarantees gelation for kernels that are products of a function decreasing in the distance between particles, and of a `gelling' kernel of the masses (see Example~\ref{Ex:mult_plus_dist}).
-Finally, the `strong gelation' results use coupling arguments, extending the previous `one to one' coupling used in~\cite{heydecker2019bilinear}.
+To prove the gelation statements, we apply techniques introduced by Jeon~\cite{jeon98} (see also~\cite{rezakhanlou2013}), exploiting the Markovian dynamics and the generator of the process to bound the expected value of the random time when a positive fraction of the mass of the system is made up of `large' clusters.
+In the general spatial setting, we use a coarse-graining procedure, partitioning the space into regions where the interaction rates between clusters have sufficient lower bounds.
+The summability condition in Assumption~\ref{ass:gelation} ensures large clusters form `quickly' enough for gelation to arise.
+When the state space also incorporates, for example, the position of the clusters, this criterion guarantees gelation for kernels that are products of a function decreasing in the distance between clusters, and of a `gelling' kernel of the masses.
+The improved sufficient criteria for gelation in the non-spatial Marcus-Lushnikov model, outlined in Item~\ref{item:class-improve} above, are a result of finer lower bounds on the generator compared to the bounds in~\cite{jeon98, rezakhanlou2013}.